A Persuasive Approach to Combating Misinformation: Introduction

-\textbf{Our contributions:} We propose an information design approach for social media platforms to address the spread of misinformed content.
-Platforms use their informational advantage to predict the misinformation and validation states of a user's to-be-shared post, and look to strategically reveal this to users to reduce misinformation on the platform.
-We formally define this \emph{noisy persuasion} setting in section \ref{sec:Model}, and note that it differs from the standard BP framework as platforms can only predict the underlying state and not directly observe it.
-In section \ref{section:prelim}, we provide a set of technical and operational results that parallel and generalize known results for the BP setting.
-Crucially, even in the noisy persuasion setting, signals can be interpreted as action recommendations without loss of generalize, and signaling can never decrease user utility.
-The properties of optimal signaling under noisy predictions are analyzed in section \ref{section:optimal_persuasion}.
-Specifically, we formulate this problem as a linear program and provide sufficient and necessary conditions for the classifier to ensure the platform utility under optimal signaling is weakly monotone and continuous.
-These results may be of broader interest.
-In section \ref{section:performative}, we view this platform-user interaction through a performative lens, wherein optimal signaling affects the user's sharing behaviour and correspondingly the content on the platform.
-We give a complete characterization here, proving stability and convergence properties of this performative process, and outline conditions wherein this leads to a platform with reduced misinformation content.
-Lastly, in section \ref{section:discussion} we comment on technical extension and holistically comment on the broader scope of using information design approaches for combating misinformation.
+\paragraph{\textbf{Our contributions:}} We propose an information design approach for social media platforms to address the spread of misinformed content.
+Platforms predict the properties of a user's to-be-shared post and strategically reveal this to users to improve the quality of shared content.
+This \emph{noisy persuasion} setting is formally defined in section \ref{sec:Model}.
+The lack of perfect information leads to an effective reduction of signaling power.
+Section \ref{section:prelim} discusses this alongside other preliminaries that generalize known results for the standard BP setting.
+The exact effect of the platform's classification accuracy on its optimal signaling scheme and the resulting utility is then discussed in section \ref{section:optimal_persuasion}.
+Specifically, we formulate this as a linear program and provide sufficient and necessary conditions on the classifier to ensure the optimal platform utility is monotone and continuous.
+In section \ref{section:performative}, the platform-user interaction is viewed through a performative lens, wherein signaling affects the user's sharing behaviour and correspondingly, their future beliefs about their content.
+We give a complete characterization, proving the stability and convergence of this performative process.
+Our findings are experimentally validated in section \ref{section:experiments}, with technical and conceptual extensions for tackling misinformation using information design discussed in section \ref{section:discussion}.